SAP-samples/teched2023-AD261/exercises/ex3/README.md

 # Exercise 3 - Deploy to TEST Using the Features App in SAP Cloud ALM

-To use better traceability options with regards to changes pushed in the transport, feature can be used to track deployment status following change management policies of moving changes through pre-defined stages in auditable manner.
-The goal here is to assign the transport request in Cloud ALM and deploy content based on change workflow.
+The goal of this exercise is to assign the transport request in Cloud ALM and deploy content in TEST landscape based on change workflow.

 1. Launch the [SAP Cloud ALM UI](https://ad261-calm-h7f2r9xc.eu10.alm.cloud.sap/).
 2. Navigate to **Features**, and select the feature you created previously - `Feature AD261-XXX`.